philsmd/7z2hashcat/README.md

     cd 7z2hashcat
 * Run it:
     ./7z2hashcat.pl file.7z
-* Copy output to a file (or redirect output to a file (>) directly) and run it with oclHashcat using mode -m 11600 = 7-Zip
+* Copy output to a file (or redirect output to a file (>) directly) and run it with hashcat using mode -m 11600 = 7-Zip

 # Command line parameters